 GREENSBORO, N.C. — VERIFY QUESTION

 Do you have a VERIFY inquiry?
-Send a selfie video of you asking the question to:
+Submit a post, screen shot or selfie video to Meghann Mollerus via: